TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Bootstrapping/Index.rst

 * a staging system may run in a *Production* context, but requires a different set of credentials than the production server.
-* developers working on a project may need different application specific settings but prefer to maintain all configuration files in a common Git repository.
+* developers working on a project may need different application specific settings but prefer to maintain all configuration files in a common `Git`:pn: repository.

 By defining custom contexts which inherit from one of the three base contexts, more specific configuration sets can be realized.